Skip to main content

 • Increased Embryo-Fetal Loss ∞ In some animal models, particularly at higher doses, an increased rate of miscarriage or fetal death was observed.

-These effects are largely believed to be a secondary consequence of the medication’s intended pharmacologic action ∞ that is, and reduced maternal calorie intake ∞ rather than a direct toxic effect on the embryo’s cells.
+These effects are largely believed to be a secondary consequence of the medication’s intended pharmacologic action ∞ that is, weight loss and reduced maternal calorie intake ∞ rather than a direct toxic effect on the embryo’s cells.
 An animal losing weight during gestation is under metabolic stress, which can naturally lead to adverse pregnancy outcomes.

 Translating Animal Data to Human Recommendations